End Of An Era As Nadal Aims For Winning Davis Cup Farewell - UrduPoint

 End Of An Era As Nadal Aims For Winning Davis Cup Farewell

-Málaga, (APP - UrduPoint / Pakistan Point News - 17th Nov, 2024) Spanish superstar Rafael Nadal is aiming to cap his emotional farewell from tennis with another Davis Cup triumph in Malaga next week.
+Málaga, (APP - UrduPoint / Pakistan Point News - 18th Nov, 2024) Spanish superstar Rafael Nadal will cap his emotional farewell from tennis at the Davis Cup Finals in Malaga this week even if he admits he may not make it onto the courts.

 Nadal, 38, has battled injuries over the past few years and the extent to which he can compete for his country is unknown, but all eyes will be on the 22-time Grand Slam winner.